|Title:||Financial Aid Advisor - NW -West Covina|

 - Demonstrated Computer literacy skills including working knowledge of Microsoft Office applications: Word, Excel, and Outlook and internet.

 - Ability to work a flexible schedule.

 - High School diploma or equivalent is required.

-- A minimum of two years of Financial Aid experience is required.
+- At least one year of Financial Aid experience is required.

 - Experience working with Return of Title IV (R2T4), COD, Ed Express, and Ed Connect preferred.